obedtandadjaja/chi-gorm/README.md

 **Interfaces** - the bridge that allows two different entities to interact with each other.
 For example, if the controller wants to talk to services, UserController will implement IUserService ("I" indicating interface), and in turn IUserService will be injected with UserService.
+This will be implemented in the future since Dependency Injection requires a lot of operations overhead.

 **models** - contains structs reflecting our data object from database.